The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Results

 \subsection{The source luminosity function}

-It is clear from Fig. \ref{fig:LD} that there are relatively few strong sources.
-However, while the high-luminosity sources are all relatively small in size, the lower-luminosity sources are a mixture of large and apparently small sources.
-A large fraction of the small and weak sources may appear smaller than their actual sizes as discussed in the previous section.
-However, simulations show, see appendix \ref{sect:simulation}, that this scattering of sizes has little effect on the measured luminosities.
-Thus the sampled luminosity function, shown as a histogram in Fig. \ref{fig:lumhist} and as a cumulative function in Fig. \ref{fig:lum}, should be a good measure of the true luminosity function.
+The source luminosity function is shown as a histogram in Fig. \ref{fig:lumhist} and as a cumulative function in Fig. \ref{fig:lum}.

-\cite{chomiuk2009} investigate the SNR LF in 18 ``normal'' galaxies at 1.45\,GHz by fitting the power law
+\cite{chomiuk2009} investigate the SNR LF in 18 `normal' galaxies at 1.45\,GHz by fitting the power law

-where $A$ is a scaling factor (accounting for e.g. SFR), $\beta$ is a negative number (predicted by \cite{chomiuk2009} to be -2.1) and $L_{24}$ is the 1.45\,GHz luminosity given in units of $10^{24}$\,erg\,s$^{-1}$\,Hz$^{-1}$.
+where $A$ is a scaling factor (accounting for example SFR), $\beta$ is a negative number (predicted by \cite{chomiuk2009} to be -2.1) and $L_{24}$ is the 1.45\,GHz luminosity given in units of $10^{24}$\,erg\,s$^{-1}$\,Hz$^{-1}$.
 Using maximum likelihood estimation methods (MLE) \cite{chomiuk2009} find a slope $\beta=-2.07\pm0.07$ from combining 258 SNRs in all 18 galaxies, in very good agreement with the predicted value.

 In addition to the 18 galaxies, \cite{chomiuk2009} investigate the LF in Arp\,220 using eight SNRs listed by \cite{parra2007}.
-They find $\beta=-3.00\pm1.89$ which, although consistent with the predicted value, suffers severely from small sample statistics.
+They find $\beta=-3.00\pm1.89$ which, although consistent with the predicted value, is uncertain because of the small sample size.

-We analyse the Arp\,220 LF as sampled by the 91 sources detected at 5\,GHz in experiment BB335B.
-Assuming an average spectral index of $\alpha=-0.5$ (as modelled by \cite{chomiuk2009} assuming the CR electron energy spectrum can be described as a power law $E^{-2}$), we extrapolate the flux densities measured at 5\,GHz (given in Table \ref{table:sourcelist}) to 1.45\,GHz for direct comparison with \cite{chomiuk2009}.
+We analyse the Arp\,220 LF as sampled by the 88 sources detected at 5\,GHz in experiment BB335B.
+Assuming an average spectral index of $\alpha=-0.5$ (as modelled by \cite{chomiuk2009} assuming the CR electron energy spectrum can be described as a power law $E^{-2}$), we extrapolate the flux densities measured at 5\,GHz (given in Tables \ref{table:east} and \ref{table:west}) to 1.45\,GHz for direct comparison with \cite{chomiuk2009}.
 We note that this extrapolation likely gives a better estimate of the intrinsic 1.45\,GHz emission than directly using values measured at closer frequencies because of the significant free-free absorption affecting the radio emission from Arp\,220 below 2\,GHz \citep{smith1998b,lonsdale2006,varenius2016}.
+In principle, also the 5\,GHz emission may be (slightly) affected by absorption.
+If so, fitting the luminosity function using 5\,GHz data may result in a (slight) underestimate of the intrinsic spectral luminosity function.
+However, as noted in Sect. \ref{sect:motivation}, available observations at higher frequencies have lower sensitivity and hence detect fewer sources which we estimate to introduce more significant uncertainties.